bbfh-dev/parsex/README.md

         "An example description for the command",
         // Callback function (using anonymous for demonstration, you would usually define it somewhere else) func(in parsex.Input) error {
+            var length int = in.Int("length")  // Example of how you can access integers var debug bool = in.Has("debug")  // Example of checking flags / if options are provided

             return nil
         },
     ).